-The Rainbow Alliance is a student run group whose main focus is to provide a safe space for members to discuss everything LGBTQ related.
-They hold multiple events throughout the year such as guest speakers, open discussions, and the annual Drag Show.
+The Rainbow Alliance is a student-run group whose main focus is to provide a safe space for members to discuss everything LGBTQ related.
+The Rainbow Alliance holds multiple events throughout the year such as guest speakers, open discussions and the annual Drag Show.
 The Rainbow Alliance meets every Wednesday at 9 p.m. at the Days-Massolo Center.

 The Rainbow Alliance is the perfect group for those on campus who are open to talking about all things LGBTQ related.
 But some members of the Hamilton community don’t feel comfortable with open LGBTQ discussion because they are not ready for anyone to know about their sexuality just yet.
 The Open Doors Discussion Group was created for those who aren’t “open” or “out” about their sexuality, but still want to talk about it.
-With discussions facilitated by Janine Knight ‘05, this group meets bi-weekly at night in the Days-Massolo Center.
+This group meets bi-weekly at night in the Days-Massolo Center.
 This group also adheres to the Safe Space Campaign and therefore provides a safe and confidential space for students.
-For more information about the Open Doors Discussion Group, feel free to contact Janine Knight at firstname.lastname@example.org.
+For more information about the Open Doors Discussion Group, feel free to contact Candice Redden at email@example.com.

 Safe Zone training workshops ensures that students learn about issues and concerns faced by the LGBTQA community.
 Students, faculty & staff come together in small groups with their Safe Zone trainers to examine their understanding of the LGBTQ community, and how to be an ally for the LGBTQA community.
 The Safe Zone training workshops are regularly offered to Resident Advisors, Greek organizations, sports teams, and other campus organizations and departments.
 The workshops encourage participants to think in-depth about their identity and be more accepting of others.
 Student groups, faculty and staff can request a safe zone training by emailing firstname.lastname@example.org.